earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 </div>

-This is where it gets tricky.
-At its worse, conversations tend to go something like this:
+At its worse the conversations tended to go something like this:

 ### The Quality Person Meeting

 > **Adam:** You've had a chance to read the design doc.
 What are your thoughts.
 >
-> **Quality Person:** There is nothing in here about unit-test coverage and taking a look at my dashboard your other services are below the the 80% level we set as a H2 goal.
+> **Quality Person:** There is nothing in here about unit-test coverage and taking a look at your other services they are below the the 80% level we set as a H2 engineering goal.
 Can you add a unit-testing strategy to the plan and set a specific coverage goal?

 ### The Data Person Meeting